 - Growth spurt-

 You may notice your 6-month-old has a growth spurt.
 During the growth spurt, your baby may put on around 1 pound this month.
 When babies experience growth spurts, there is a high chance that all their patterns will change.
 Your baby will become more hungry, cranky, and fussy during this period, but it will last for a few days.

 Your baby’s eyesight and vision clarity has not improved to the level of that of an adult.
 She will most probably get that 20/20 vision in this month.
 She has by now memorized the usual faces and can recognize them even from a distance.
 She will focus on and examine everything more closely.

-Give her a baby safe unbreakable mirror to play with and you will find her trying to memorize her face.
+Give her a baby-safe unbreakable mirror to play with, and you will find her trying to memorize her face.
 She will also have long and deep babbles conversations with her image in the mirror.
 Her depth perception is also improving in this month.

 Your 6-month-old will start to respond quickly and differently to various voices and noises.
-She will turn their head towards the direction of the sound.
+She will turn their head toward the direction of the sound.
 She will start to differentiate between the voice of her mother and father.
 Your little one may start to react negatively by crying and trying to go back to her mother when strangers try to play with her.

 One new development is that your little one has by now understood her name and loves to hear your say her name.
 You will find her responding to you by turning her head or by giving a smile when you say her name.